sanishsuwal7/devPortfolio/src/pages/landing/index.md

         My projects are built towards what's important; conversions.
 Bringing more leads, more sales, and a driven ROI to your business.
 One pixel at a time.
+  highlight:
+    - I do
 projects:
   - title: Visit Geneva Homepage
-    body:
-      Homepage design + development for a personal project (concept) Switzerland Tourism page.
+    body: Homepage design + development for a personal project (concept) Switzerland Tourism page.
     tags:
       - Website Design